Mahamad-Thousif-Shaik/my-first-repo/README.md

-#This is my first git project
+Learning git and github is fun.